akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+8:57 AM 5/4/2023
+In modeling mode Ctrl+F is not deleting binding.
+It can be used to update original coordinates.

 9:27 PM 3/30/2023
 Locators Properties editing in Hierarchys List.
 I in Hierarchys List places a keyframe for current Locators Deformer.